SLDGroup/MERIT/README.md

 Download the preprocessed ACDC dataset from [Google Drive of MT-UNet](https://drive.google.com/file/d/13qYHNIWTIBzwyFgScORL2RFd002vrPF2/view) and move into './data/ACDC/' folder.

 ### Pretrained model:
-You should download the pretrained MaxViT model from [Google Drive](https://drive.google.com/drive/folders/1Eu8v9vMRvt-dyCH0XSV2i77lAd62nPXV?usp=sharing), and then put it in the './pretrained_pth/maxvit/' folder for initialization.
+You should download the pretrained MaxViT models from [Google Drive](https://drive.google.com/drive/folders/1k-s75ZosvpRGZEWl9UEpc_mniK3nL2xq?usp=share_link), and then put it in the './pretrained_pth/maxvit/' folder for initialization.

 ### Training:
 ```